apt-helion/blog/articles/coffee_siphon.md

 Amazon and tried to brew some coffee using his instructions.

 Also please note that he explained it in Japanese, a language I don't understand, so I might be doing everything wrong.
-But I've been doing like this for two years and I think it tastes okay so it's probably close to correct.
+But I've been doing it like this for two years and I think it tastes okay so it's probably close to correct.